THE IMPORTANCE OF BIRDS

 Wildlife rehabilitation is the rescue, first aid and supportive care of sick, injured or abandoned wildlife.
 It may involve veterinary care, feeding, nursing, housing, physical and nutritional support of animals.
 Successful rehabilitation results in fit, healthy animals that can be released back into the wild.
 (WReNNZ definition).

 There are many individuals in New Zealand who give their time and expertise to rehabilitate native birds, paying all related costs of rehabilitation from their own money.
 Some rehabbers have centres open to public, these can vary in size, others are private and work through vet centres.
 Some only take native bird species, others do both native and introduced bird species.
 Most rely on donations and have paid jobs as there is no funding model for this type of work.
 All native wildlife is protected and rehabbers must have a permit from DOC.
-This is to ensure the rehabber has sufficent knowledge to care for injured wildlife.
-Vets have a duty of care towards all animals and will take injured wildife.
+This is to ensure the rehabber has sufficient knowledge to care for injured wildlife.
+Vets have a duty of care towards all animals and will take injured wildlife.

 ABOUT ME